domoszlai/clj-ipc/README.md

 # clj-ipc

 A node-ipc compatible Clojure library for asynchronous inter-process communication.
+It was forked from `bguthrie/async-sockets` and was modified to be able to handle unix domain sockets and to be compatible with node-ipc.
+However, the scope of the project is to handle all kind of inter-process communication, it currently handles unix/windows domain sockets only.
+It would be easy to add TCP/UDP support as well, if you need it, please request.

 ## Releases